rgwohlbold/rop-simulator/README.md

 The purpose of this program is to teach about Return-Oriented Programming.

+## Compiling

+You have two options:

+- Build the program using `make`.
+You may need to install the package `libreadline-dev` so you can link against `readline`.
+- Use the pre-built binary compiled for Kali Linux.

 ## Usage

-Build the program using `make`.
 Run the program using `./sim`.
 The program overrides its own stack using the information provided, starting at the return address of `main`.

 There are three types of tokens you can enter: